How to trade and invest in a bull market: top 5 strategies

 With us, you’ll trade using leverage, meaning that you’d only need to commit an initial deposit, known as margin, while getting full exposure.
 Leverage can increase both your profits and losses.
 Therefore, it’s vital that you manage your risk appropriately before opening a position.

 Investing in a bull market

 Investing in a bull market means buying physical, underlying assets when the market price is on a steady, lengthy incline.
-With us, you’d use share trading to buy and get direct ownership of assets.
+With us, you’d use share dealing to buy and get direct ownership of assets.

 While you could make a profit through selling your assets at an amount that’s higher than the original buy price, you could also get back less than what you paid.
 Selling below the original buy price means that you’d incur a loss.
 However, losses are capped at your total initial outlay (excluding any additional fees).

 Bull market trading strategies offer best practice techniques to consider when bull trading or investing.
 Although these strategies are based on past performance, they do not guarantee future results.

 Here are some bull market trading and investing strategies you can employ when you think a market’s price is on the up:

 Buy early in the bull run

 While the exact onset of a bull run may be tricky to gauge, a method to confirm its recent commencement is the third touch of a price action on a single line (eg as seen in the higher highs and lower lows chart above).
 With an expected continued upward trajectory, this tends to be a good time to take a long position or buy physical assets.